Using SQL Statements with Databricks

 Reading Delta Table History

-Each operation that modifies a Delta Lake table creates a new table version, making it handy for reading in past versions previous to certain changes.
-Using SQL queries unique to Databricks Delta tables, FME can read different table versions using the SQLCreator, or SQLExecutor transformers.
+Each operation that modifies a Delta Lake table creates a new table version, making it handy for reading past versions before certain changes.
+Using SQL queries unique to Databricks Delta tables, FME can read different table versions using the SQLCreator or SQLExecutor transformers.
 Databricks refers to this functionality as time travel.

 For more information, see the Databricks documentation.